 - At what age are people allowed to drive a car in your country?

-Usually, youngsters have to apply for a learners’ licence in India, and in two years they gradually get their adult driving licence.
+Usually, youngsters have to apply for a learners’ license in India, and in two years they gradually get their adult driving license.
 They also need to pass the driving test in order to get that.

 - Where is it?

 - What do you like about the place?

 - How was your experience?

 SAMPLE ANSWER – Describe an outdoor market you have visited